Building the AI features for Wolcen: Bloodtrail

 Video 2: Early-stage algorithm testing with the lighting and AI disabled so that we can clearly explore possible paths without the urge to slay monsters and collect loot.

 The second set of features we developed for Bloodtrail was Monster Reactions.
 You’ll encounter this feature when fighting bosses at the end of hunts.
 It makes the bosses aware of Damage over Time areas (DoTs) from the player’s spells, and allows them to react with their dodge skill.
-In our Q3 update blog post, we demonstrate and explain how we built Monster Reactions by using our Spatial Query System (SQS) to find safe spots to dodge to.
+In this example, when the player casts a damage over time (DoT) spell beneath an AI monster it becomes aware of it and uses our Spatial Query System to search the environment for a safe place to dash to.

 Find out what Kythera AI can do for your game